webrtc-for-the-curious/webrtc-for-the-curious/content/docs/10-history-of-webrtc.md

 [4]: https://tools.ietf.org/html/rfc3550
 [5]: https://tools.ietf.org/html/rfc3551

-Over the next couple of years, work contined on "nv", porting the tool to a number of additional hardware platforms and video capture devices.
+Over the next couple of years, work continued on "nv", porting the tool to a number of additional hardware platforms and video capture devices.
 It continued to be used as one of the primary tools for broadcasting conferences on the Internet at the time, including being selected by NASA